hydra3333/Pi4CC/README.md

 # Description <TL;DR>

-   A zero-frills LAN-only Media Server using DLNA and Apache2 web server to serve up .mp4 files from a low-cost low-power Raspberry Pi 4 server
+   A zero-frills LAN-only Media Server using DLNA and Apache2 web server to serve up .mp4 (avc/hevc) video files from a low-cost low-power Raspberry Pi 4 server to Chromecast devices and SmartTVs in the home.

 # More Description: